Overview of Practice: Given by Harvard T.H. Chan School Alumna Laurie Pascal, Class of 1995

-- Defined in action terms for example: “coordinate research projects,” “design and evaluate family planning project,” “perform cost-benefit analysis,” or “manage primary health care financing project.”
-Identify these skills from previous work experiences and your Harvard Chan School course work where you have gained experience.
+- Use action terms, for example: “coordinate research projects,” “design and evaluate family planning project,” “perform cost-benefit analysis,” or “manage primary health care financing project.”
+Identify these skills from previous work experiences and your Harvard Chan School coursework where you have gained experience.

 - Reflect your knowledge of specific subjects, procedures, and information necessary to perform particular tasks.
 For example: knowledge of Microsoft Office or SAS; ability to speak and write another language; professional writing and publishing experience; or prior management experience.

 - Personality characteristics contribute to expertise and can be expressed as: patient, diplomatic, results-oriented, and independent or team-oriented.

 Networking involves the development of relationships with people who can provide current information in your specific field of interest.
 It is also the best way to acquire a quality Practicum experience.